Bay of Plenty authorities clamp down on bad boatie behaviour

 Related articles:

-He said offences relating to speeding in 5 knot areas and lifejackets were common, with jet skiers overrepresented.
+He said breaches relating to speeding in five-knot areas and lifejackets were common, with jet skis over-represented in the offences.

 "I can't believe in this day and age we've found 55 vessels so far this year that didn't have lifejackets or enough lifejackets on board.